 The Alberta Carbon Tax is a federally imposed program that puts a price on carbon emissions in Alberta.
 Before the federal carbon tax, the province had the Alberta Carbon Levy, which was repealed through Bill 1, an act to cancel the provincial carbon tax on June 4, 2019.
-From January 1st, 2020, onwards, Alberta is going to be under the Federal Carbon Tax, which follows the same premise.
+Since January 1st, 2020, Alberta has been under the Federal Carbon Tax, which follows a similar premise.

 The federal carbon tax in Alberta, as well as its revenue and rebates, will follow most of the rules applied in provinces that didn’t have a provincial carbon tax, or that didn’t meet the minimum standards, such as Ontario, Saskatchewan, Manitoba and New Brunswick.